Let's start with some R Packages. There are more on my GitHub pages.

 qss.student bundles the problem sets from Imai, K. (2016) A First Course in Quantitative Social Science.
 It is designed for your students to install if you are teaching with this book.
 You can find it here: https://conjugateprior.github.io/qss.student

-Events is for manipulating event data of the kind generated by KEDS/Tabari.
+events is for manipulating event data of the kind generated by KEDS/Tabari.
 Go to the events on CRAN.

-Update 2020: These days you can do most of this just as easily with a
+Update 2020: These days you can do most of this just as easily with a combination of dplyr and tidyr.

-Austin is an R package for doing things with words.
+austin is an R package for doing things with words.
 Right now it allows you to scale texts in the style of Wordscores and Wordfish.
 Go to the austin homepage.

-which integrated a lot of this code.
+Update 2020: don’t forget to check out quanteda, which integrated a lot of this code.

 Resha is an R package re-implementing Harun Reşit Zafer's stemming tool for Turkish.
 He says it's "less aggressive than Snowball".
 You can find it here: https://github.com/conjugateprior/Resha.